 Sometimes it’s hard to know exactly what you’re getting yourself into before the house sitting job starts.

-For this reason, it’s a common practice for homeowners to have a virtual meeting with potential house sitters via Zoom or Skype before agreeing to anything.
+For this reason, it’s a common practice for homeowners to have a video call with potential house sitters via Zoom or Skype before agreeing to anything.

 This is an excellent opportunity to ask about all the details and get to know each other.
 Simply put, the interview helps to tackle all the nitty gritty stuff.

 House sitting assignments vary, but they all include taking care of the home in some way.
 This can involve tasks such as watering plants or mail collection.

 Some house sitting assignments also require the house sitter to take care of pets.
 This would include feeding them, walking them, and providing them with companionship.